TalanSoft/www-talansoft-com-wiki/Valkyrie-for-macOS.md

+# Valkyrie for macOS

 You download the latest version of Valkyrie for macOS at https://www.talansoft.com/vlk/downloads

-Both Intel and Apple Silicon chips are supported natively!
+Both Intel and Apple Silicon chips are supported natively on macOS Big Sur.

 # Comments